I Can Help: Chart performance

 In addition to being a No. 1 country and pop hit, "I Can Help" reached No. 6 on Billboards Hot Adult Contemporary Singles chart and No. 6 on the United Kingdom's Record Retailer chart.
 In addition, the song was a hit throughout most of Europe and also reached No. 1 in Australia.
 "I Can Help" was so successful in Norway that it charted for 37 weeks on the Norwegian charts (VG-lista Top 10), making it the 4th best-performing single of all time in that country.

 "I Can Help" is certified gold for sales of 1,000,000 units by the Recording Industry Association of America.
-In U.K., it has "Silver" certification, and in France, it has sales about 700,000.
+In UK, it has "Silver" certification, and in France, it has sales about 700,000.

 At the Amusement & Music Operators Association (AMOA) Jukebox Awards in 1975, the song was awarded "Jukebox Pop Record of the Year" for being the year's highest-earning pop music song played on jukebox machines in the United States.